Ctyap/WebCrawler/README.md

 # WebCrawler
-In this project, I implemented the core of a Web crawler, and then crawled the following URLs (to be considered as domains for the purposes of this assignment) and paths:
+Implemented the core of a Web crawler, and then crawled the following URLs (to be considered as domains for the purposes of this assignment) and paths:

 *.ics.uci.edu/*